 Who is Nextiva best for?

-Businesses of all sizes that need a reliable, feature-rich unified communications platform with outstanding customer support.
+Businesses that need a reliable, feature-rich unified communications platform with outstanding customer support.
+It’s a great RingCentral alternative for small businesses that need an entry-level plan with essential business calling features at an affordable price.

-Vonage is the preferred business phone system for organizations that want to customize their communication workflows extensively.
-It has a wide range of custom APIs you can use to connect your VoIP phone system to different native and third-party applications.
+Vonage is the ideal choice for businesses looking to create customized communication workflows.
+Its extensive APIs allow you to connect your VoIP phone system with various native and third-party applications.

 Key features